futpix/caravans-in-australia/content/review/309-Fantasy-Caravan-F-Series-F3S-D.md

   ogtitle: "Should I buy F Series F3S-D by Fantasy Caravan?"
   ogdescription: "The Fantasy Caravan F Series F3S-D is classed as Off Road, and sleeps 4 people.
 It is Made Overseas and comes in at Unknown Size.
 It generally has Combined shower & toilet."
 categories: ["Fantasy Caravan"]
-tags: ["Sleeps 4", "Unknown Size", "Off Road", "Combined shower & toilet", "Pop top", "Under 50k"]
+tags: ["Sleeps 4", "Unknown Size", "Off Road", "Combined shower & toilet", "Pop top", "Under 50k", "Made Overseas"]
 totalLength: "6"
 bodyLength: ""
 totalHeight: "2.68"